Menu

 • North American teams translating NEC classifications into ATEX requirements

-ATEX Lighting Guide (EU): How Zones Differ from Divisions
+ATEX Lighting Guide: How ATEX Zones Differ from Divisions

 What Does ATEX Mean?

-ATEX originates from the French term “ATmosphères EXplosibles”.
-It refers to two European Union directives governing equipment used in explosive atmospheres:
+ATEX originates from the French phrase “ATmosphères EXplosibles.”
+It refers to two European Union directives governing worker safety and equipment used in explosive environments.

-Lighting fixtures certified under ATEX are evaluated to ensure they will not ignite explosive gases, vapors, or dusts under both normal operation and defined fault conditions.
+Certified ATEX lighting fixtures intended for explosive environments are evaluated to ensure they will not ignite explosive gases, vapors, or dust under both normal operating conditions and defined fault conditions.

-UL 844 vs ATEX / IECEx: Practical “Rule of Thumb” Mapping
+UL 844 vs. ATEX vs. IECEx: Practical “Rule of Thumb” Mapping

-Key takeaway: These systems are related, but not interchangeable.
-The mapping below is intended only as a general reference to help interpret terminology.
-Final fixture selection must match the site’s documented hazardous area classification and applicable code requirements.
+Key takeaway: UL 844, ATEX, and IECEx systems are related but not interchangeable.
+The mapping below provides a general reference to help interpret terminology.
+Final fixture selection must match the site’s documented hazardous area classification and applicable regulatory requirements.

 ATEX Categories and IECEx Equipment Protection Levels (EPL)

-In the Zone system, equipment may be identified using ATEX Categories (1 / 2 / 3 with G for gas or D for dust) and/or IECEx Equipment Protection Levels (EPL) such as Ga, Gb, Gc, Da, Db, or Dc.
-IECEx is widely accepted outside the EU and commonly used for multinational projects: IECEx Certification Overview (UL)
+In the Zone system, equipment may be identified using ATEX Categories 1, 2, and 3 with the suffix G for gas or D for dust.
+IECEx uses Equipment Protection Levels (EPL) such as Ga, Gb, Gc, Da, Db, or Dc.
+IECEx certification is widely accepted outside the EU and commonly used for multinational industrial projects: IECEx Certification Overview (UL)

 Common ATEX Classification Mistakes to Avoid